AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/freeform-table-trended-data.md

 * Data for the row that is selected in the connected table.
 If no row is selected, data for the first dimension only of the connected table is shown.

-* Any filter criteria is ignored
+* Any search filter criteria applied to the table dimension is ignored

   For more information, see [Filter and sort](/help/analyze/analysis-workspace/visualizations/freeform-table/filter-and-sort.md).